-The global nuclear energy demand exceeded 2,400 TWh in 2014 and it is estimated to grow at a CAGR of over 4% from 2015 to 2022.
-Nuclear energy accounted over 11% of the global energy generation in 2014.
-Increasing power and energy demand from households and industrial sectors is expected to fuel market growth over the forecast period.
+The global nuclear energy market demand exceeded 2,400 TWh in 2014 and it is estimated to grow at a CAGR of over 4% from 2015 to 2022.
+Nuclear energy accounted for over 11% of the global energy generation in 2014.
+Increasing power and energy demand from households and industrial sectors is expected to fuel nuclear energy market growth over the forecast period.

 Technological advancements implemented in day-to-day activities have increased energy demand over the past.
 Rising clean power demand coupled with depleting fossil fuel reserves is expected to raise energy concerns.
 These concerns are encouraging energy companies and governments to invest in the nuclear energy market.
 The industry is anticipated to grow at a rapid rate on account of rising energy demand that could accomplish the need generated by growing infrastructure without having an adverse impact on the environment.

 According to the World Nuclear Association, currently, there are over 435 operational power plants across 30 countries in the world.
 Over 71 reactors are under construction phase in 14 countries.
 The industry witnessed the largest reactor construction rate in 2014.
 Rising adoption of nuclear technology as a feasible alternative to the fossil fuels for power generation is anticipated to drive the nuclear energy market over the forecast period.

 Concerns regarding safe deployment of nuclear technology are encouraging energy companies to focus on waste management.
 Various accidents in nuclear power plants including Three Mile Island, Fukushima, and Chernobyl have raised the industry safety standards.
 These accidents have affected the power plant expansion in several economies, such as the U.S. and Europe, and raised safety concerns.
 Japan has been phasing out nuclear energy on account of these accidents.
 High storage cost coupled with harmful radioactive wastes generated in power plants is anticipated to hamper market growth in future.